Z-Y00/scripts/linux_bluetooth_recompile.md

 After installation, the source code will be located in the `/usr/src/linux-source-<version>.tar.xz`.
 ## Step 2: Extract Bluetooth Driver Files
 We do not need to recompile the entire kernel, but only need to modify and compile the Bluetooth-related driver files.
 We only need to get the Bluetooth driver directory drivers/bluetooth and extract the necessary parts.
+Here you can modify the code and apply your patch.
+Since the kernel code evolve very fast, which can lead to patch failure, you may need to edit the code manually and try to understand the difference.

 ## Step 3: Compile the Bluetooth Driver Module
-Once you have obtained and prepared the source code for the Bluetooth driver, you can compile it.
+Once you have obtained and prepared the source code for the Bluetooth driver, you can compile it under the bluetooth folder.
 Use the make command to compile the specified kernel module.

 ```bash
 make -C /lib/modules/$(uname -r)/build M=$(pwd) modules CONFIG_BT_HCIBTUSB=m